aspose-slides/Aspose.Slides-API-References/english/java/com.aspose.slides/axescompositionnotcombinableexception/_index.md

 ---
 title: AxesCompositionNotCombinableException
-second_title: Aspose.Sildes for Java API Reference
+second_title: Aspose.Slides for Java API Reference
-description: p
- Exception which thrown when axes composition of the series is not combinable with present axes composition in chart.
+description:  Exception which thrown when axes composition of the series is not combinable with present axes composition in chart.
 type: docs
 weight: 28